OpenEvalProject/evals/manuscripts/elife-61401/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/61401/elife-61401-fig7-v2.jpg)

 **Figure 7.:** (A) Fifteen µl triolein was added to 285 µl of HK buffer containing Plin4 12mer wild-type or the csw mutant (0.5 mg/ml each).
 After vigorous vortexing, the samples were photographed.
 (B) DLS measurements of the hydrodynamic radius of particles in emulsions shown in (A), from two independent experiments (note that data in assay #1 for Plin4 12mer is the same as in Figure 1G at 3 hr).
 Dots represent peak maxima and vertical bars represent polydispersity from one representative measurement.
 (C) A triolein emulsion was prepared with Plin4 12mer or csw 12mer mutant (0.5 mg/ml).
 At the indicated time, fluorescent Plin4 12mer-Alexa488 (0.025 mg/ml) was gently added.
 The emulsions were imaged in the bright field mode (BF) and by fluorescence to detect the incorporation of Plin4 12mer-Alexa488 into the proteolipid particles.
 Finally, the suspension was vortexed again to promote maximum incorporation of Plin4 12mer-Alexa488 in the emulsion.
 Scale bars: 5 μm.
 (D) Quantification (mean ± SD) of the experiment shown in B, as determined from four separate fields (73 × 100 μm) in the same experiment.
 The graphs are representative of at least two independent experiments.
 Time on the x-axis is plotted using logarithmic scale.
-Figure 7—source data 1.

-## Model of Plin4 helix on lipid surface
+### Model of Plin4 helix on lipid surface

 Based on differences in the behavior of Plin4 and other perilipin AHs and the results obtained with Plin4 AH mutants, we hypothesize that the particular aa distribution in the polar face of the Plin4 AH enables formation of a highly stable helical lattice on a lipid surface.
 To test this model, we first analyzed the structure of Plin4 AH on the surface of protein-oil particles formed in vitro.
 For this aim, we purified Plin4 12 mer-oil particles by centrifugation through a sucrose gradient before subjecting them to analysis by CD spectroscopy (Figure 8A).
 Despite high noise due to the turbidity of the sample, the Plin4 12 mer-oil suspensions yielded spectra typical of α-helices, with a signature peak at 222 nm.
 Moreover, the ellipticity signal, which depends on protein concentration, compared well with that of pure Plin4 12 mer solution with TFE within the estimated concentration range (Figure 8A).
 These experiments indicate that on the surface of oil, Plin4 AH folds into a helix, as also observed with the helix-inducing agent TFE or with liposomes containing diphytanoyl phospholipids (Čopič et al., 2018).

 ![Figure 8.](https://cdn.elifesciences.org/articles/61401/elife-61401-fig8-v2.jpg)

 **Figure 8.:** (A) CD analysis of three independent samples of Plin4 12mer-oil emulsion purified by sucrose step gradients (left panel), compared with CD spectra Plin4 12mer in a similar concentration range in Tris buffer (blue lines) or in buffer with 50% TFE (green lines) (B–D).
 Measurement of Plin4 12mer density at the oil surface.
 (B) A mixture of Alexa488-labeled and unlabeled Plin4 12mer (1:20) was vortexed with oil and mean droplet surface fluorescence from two independent experiments was quantified.
 Each data point represents one droplet.
 (C) Fluorescent Plin4 12mer mixtures at the indicated ratio and concentration were incubated with bead-supported diphytanoyl bilayers.
 Scale bar: 5 µm.
 (D) Graph shows mean surface bead fluorescence from five experiments (A to F) with varying Plin4 12mer concentration, Alexa488- to unlabeled Plin4 ratio and number of beads (1x = 1.7×106 ± 20% in 30 µl), as indicated below the graph.
 Each data point represents one bead; lines indicate mean values for each experiment.
 Bottom row: Surface area of Plin4 12mer on oil was calculated in each experiment by dividing surface fluorescence on beads per Plin4 surface density with surface fluorescence on oil (panel B); see Supplementary file 2 for details.
 (E) Model of Plin4 AH binding to oil.
 1: Plin4 AH is unfolded in solution and folds in contact with a hydrophobic surface.
 2: Plin4 AH binds as a monomeric helix to the lipid surface, using its weakly-hydrophobic face.
 The interaction is stabilized by the length of the AH.
 Steps 1–2 are common for all perilipin AHs.
 3: Plin4 AHs interact laterally via charged residues, forming a dense and highly stable coat-like lattice.
-Figure 8—source data 1.

 Our model predicts that the AHs should be densely and uniformly packed to enable short-range lateral interactions between specific polar/charged residues.
 To assess the density of Plin4 helices on the surface of oil particles, we compared the surface fluorescence of Plin4-oil particles, which was very uniform (Figure 8B), with that of Plin4 on bead-supported bilayers (Figure 8C,D).
 We used bead-supported bilayers (Pucadyil and Schmid, 2010) containing diphytanoyl phospholipids, to which Plin4 AH readily binds (Čopič et al., 2018).
 These beads are highly uniform in size, can be easily imaged and their sedimentation facilitated bulk measurements of the partitioning of Plin4, allowing us to standardize Plin4 12mer-A488 fluorescence per protein surface density.
 When the beads were added to a solution of 20–100 nM fluorescent Plin4 12mer at a lipid to protein molar ratio of 200–1000, they acquired within minutes a largely uniform fluorescent signal on their surface, which was stable over time (Figure 8C).
 By measuring total fluorescence in solution before and after incubation with beads, we determined the fraction of total Plin4 bound to beads (Supplementary file 2).
 The amount of fluorescent signal on the beads increased roughly linearly with Plin4 12mer concentration or with the concentration of fluorescent protein when we varied the ratio of fluorescent to non-fluorescent Plin4 12mer, and decreased roughly linearly with increasing number of beads (Figure 8D).
 We used the measurements of average surface fluorescence on beads at five different Plin4-to-bead ratios to calculate the fluorescence per surface Plin4 concentration.
 Comparing the surface fluorescence on bead-supported bilayers with surface fluorescence of Plin4-oil particles, we estimated the density of Plin4-12mer on oil at around 0.07 molecule/nm2, that is, one molecule occupying an area of around 15 nm2.
 This is close to the predicted size of a 3–11 helix 396 aa in length with the structure like the AH of α-synuclein (Jao et al., 2008), which would occupy an area of 30 nm2 (0.5 nm x 0.15 nm x 396 aa); therefore, tight packing of such molecules falls within the range of our measurement.